nhobbs01/agents/README.md

-# agents
+# AI
-Respository for all experiments with AI Agents
+Respository for all experiments with AI

+Including AI Agents